 "I may claim these faults, but they seem unworthy of the penitence you have resolved for me!
 Cruel-hearted judge, are you passing penance on me because I desire a soul?"

 "Boy, your soul is a trifle, the legacy of a clownish god who could only fail at sovereignty.
 A dead king, a sovereign fraud, a petty god stuffed with pestilence, worshipped by those who rehearse death and forget life!
 Yes, this degenerate ancestry has quite a story... with the father, an invisible beast, hammering his immaculate wench, who then bore a bastard son... an adored figure of peace who has fostered nought but war.
 A lout reputed as a lord, who wandered deserts to brag to sheep.
 A shepherd of man, a treacherous saint who enforced the fealty of lambs, a messenger of a god who taught only the merit of chains, who taught men to aspire to be servants.
 He dazzled the illiterate with every silly proverb, that sour Jew!
 That slave to parable!
 That beggar on a nail!
 How quaintly did his foul blood soften the cross!
 It entertained the world for a time, that most vile of pageants.
 Many are still fawning over his death, frozen with grief until his return.
-Their minds are still affected by the charity of his lies, still yoked by falsehood after two thousand years!
+Their minds are still affected by the charity of his lies, still yoked by falsehood after 2,000 years!
 Vain idolatry!
 Creatures so starved for answers that they would pray to nothing!"

 "And what should give meaning to the life of man... his doubt?
 You give such import to slander, Valentine!
 Would you cancel all the triumphs of man and his god?"